STUDENT RESEARCHERS

 David Moy - B.S.
 Biology & Natural Resources-Forestry '16; Fire effects research on Apostle Islands

-Forest Rosenbower - B.S.
-Biology & Natural Resources '16; Apostle Islands sandscape project
+Forrest Rosenbower - B.S.
+Biology & Natural Resources '16; Apostle Islands sandscape project; Current: Wildlife technician in Alaska

 Michael Sinclair - B.S.
-Natural Resources-Ecological Restoration, Geology '16; Apostle Islands sandscape project; M.S. in Plant Ecology and co-owner of Bay Area Environmental Consulting
+Natural Resources-Ecological Restoration, Geology '16; Apostle Islands sandscape project; Current: M.S. in Plant Ecology and owner of EcoNorth

 Grace Vosen - B.S.
-Natural Resources-Ecological Restoration '16; wetland seed bank study
+Natural Resources-Ecological Restoration '16; wetland seed bank study; Current: non-profit work and writer and conservation educator specializing in prairies

 Stephanie Kovach - B.S.
 Natural Resources-Ecological Restoration '15; Fire effects research on Apostle Islands

 Kim Oldenborg - B.S.
-Biology & Natural Resources-Ecological Restoration '15; Independent Student Researcher; Floodplain vegetation and hydrology research (winner of the Meeker Award for Excellence in Natural Resources Research); M.S. in Aquatic Biology - Grand Valley State U.
+Biology & Natural Resources-Ecological Restoration '15; Independent Student Researcher; Floodplain vegetation and hydrology research (winner of the Meeker Award for Excellence in Natural Resources Research); M.S. in Aquatic Biology - Grand Valley State U.; Current: Environmental Scientist with Stantec

 Matt Widen - B.S.
-Natural Resources-Forestry '15; Canada yew project in Apostle Islands National Lakeshore; M.S. in Forestry from MTU
+Natural Resources-Forestry '15; Canada yew project in Apostle Islands National Lakeshore; M.S. in Forestry from MTU; Current: Forester, Lake County Forestry, MN

 Melissa Hogfeldt - B.S.
-Biology '15; greenhouse manager and teaching assistant
+Biology '15; greenhouse manager and teaching assistant; Current: Educator

 Tim Koski - B.S.
 Natural Resources-Forestry '14; Greenhouse Manager; obtained funding for Canada yew propagation study

 Jordan Mead - B.S.
-Natural Resources-Fisheries and Wildlife Ecology '13; Canada yew project in Apostle Islands National Lakeshore; Eastern Hemlock success in deer/hare exclosures; Common Juniper status in the Apostle Islands; GIS assistant for multiple projects; M.S. degree from UMN- Duluth – Integated Biosciences Graduate Program
+Natural Resources-Fisheries and Wildlife Ecology '13; Canada yew project in Apostle Islands National Lakeshore; Eastern Hemlock success in deer/hare exclosures; Common Juniper status in the Apostle Islands; GIS assistant for multiple projects; M.S. degree from UMN- Duluth – Integated Biosciences Graduate Program; Current: Resource Specialist at Summit County Government, CO

 Carissa Hudson - B.S.
 Natural Resources-Ecological Restoration '13; Herbarium and research assistant